mahadevkanishk/astrangersadvices/README.md

-# astrangersadvices
+# A stranger's Advice

-a social platform made by students for the students
+A social platform made by students for the students